 Water sector: The Authority’s action aims, for all regulated sectors, is directed towards ensuring the usability and distribution of the services in a homogeneous manner throughout the national territory, defining suitable levels of service quality, drawing up certain and transparent tariff systems based on predefined criteria and enhancing the protection of user and consumer interests.

 For service managers, development opportunities will therefore be closely linked to their ability to adopt advanced technological systems and efficient performance improvement models, together with general social objectives that take account of social issues, environmental protection and efficient use of resources.
 Additionally, the regulation by the Italian Regulatory Authority for Energy, Networks and Environment (ARERA) on the quality of the integrated water service more heavily rewards the efficiency of operators, with the introduction of a premium/penalty mechanism connected with performance standards..
 For service managers, development opportunities will therefore be closely linked to the capacity to adopt evolved technological systems and efficient models, which can significantly improve

-Energy: at the end of 2019, the National Energy Strategy adopted by the Italian government in 2017, together with the Integrated National Plan for Energy and Climate (PNIEC), defined certain key elements, including:
+Energy: the National Energy Strategy adopted by the Italian government in 2017, together with the Integrated National Plan for Energy and Climate (PNIEC) definitively approved at the end of 2019, defined certain key elements, including:

 For further information regarding market trends and the regulatory and tariff framework, reference is made to the 2019 consolidated financial statements

 For further information regarding the sustainability context, reference is made to the 2019 Sustainability Report.

 |EBITDA (mln Euro)||933||1,042||1,270||1,442|